Last revised: May 6, 2023

 The state of Maine was filled with these and witnessed many trains with names like the East Wind and Bar Harbor Express calling to its borders.
 The former was inaugurated during June of 1940, another joint effort carried out between the Pennsy, Maine Central, New Haven, and Boston & Maine.

-Originally steam-powered north of New Haven and PRR rails the East Wind was tailored towards those living between Washington, D.C. and Bangor, Maine (from here travelers could continue on via other trains to reach various nearby resorts).
+Originally steam-powered north of New Haven and PRR rails the East Wind was tailored towards primarily towards those living in the Northeast's largest cities who wished to get away from it all.

 According to Kevin Holland's book, "Passenger Trains Of Northern New England, In The Streamline Era," the Wind was marketed as, "The first deluxe all-coach train to Maine and New Hampshire."
-Almost immediately it became popular offering a lightning-fast schedule over its 705-mile corridor, which also helped draw patronage.
+Almost immediately it became popular offering a fast schedule on its 705-mile route.

-Other advertising pieces promoting the train looked to showcase its luxurious atmosphere with statements such as, "Who now would think of driving over hot, crowded highways, when so superbly appointed a train awaits?"
+Other advertising pieces looked to showcase its luxurious atmosphere with statements such as, "Who now would think of driving over hot, crowded highways, when so superbly appointed a train awaits?"
 This particular point came from the Wind's initial, 1940 brochure.

-Future materials highlighting the train mentioned, "Go where you please, when you please, as you please...for the East Wind is exclusively for coach passengers."
-Promotional print media of the Wind was widespread over the years and regularly highlighted the train's fast schedule and its opulent on-board amenities.
+Future materials noted, "Go where you please, when you please, as you please...for the East Wind is exclusively for coach passengers."
+Promotional print media of the Wind was widespread and regularly highlighted the train's fast schedule and its opulent on-board amenities.

 Its seasonal schedule included daily northbound service from June 21, 1940 through September 13th while southbound runs occurred from June 22th through September 14th.
 The train would depart Washington Union Station at 7:00 AM and arrive in Bangor by 9:30 PM that same evening.
 During the weekends it ran only as far north as Portland.